 The danger to HVAC systems during new construction is considerable.

 For example, some home builders tend to create a dusty mess and then proceed to crank up a brand new furnace because it’s the cheapest way to heat the space.
 Unfortunately, actions like these cause extensive wear and tear on the appliance, so much so that repairs and warranty work is common.
 To combat these practices, in 2017, Canadian furnace manufacturers revised their installation manuals to specifically restrict the use of residential gas furnaces for construction heat.

 4. Do the Messy Work Outside

-The best way to prevent damage and extra dust?
+The best way to prevent damage from extra dust during home renovations?
 Do the messy work somewhere else!

 Use your outdoor space or garage as your cutting and sawing spot.
 This will minimize the amount of sawdust, grit, and overall construction dirt that will get caught in your vents, ducts, and air filter.

 5. Clean Regularly

 Renovations can be a lengthy process, which means you’re going to be dealing with dirt and debris for a while.
 Therefore, it’s important to keep your home as clean as possible during that time period.
 (Not only for the safety of your HVAC equipment but also for your health—particles circulating through the air pose health risks.)